thesephist/dotink/content/posts/inkfmt.md

 ### Tokenizers vs. parsers

 A tokenizer produces a flat list of symbols, but often, analyzing a program requires something more structured than a list of symbols.
-Source code usually represents nested, recursive structure -- functions and expressions inside other functions and expressions.
+Source code usually represents nested, recursive structures -- functions and expressions inside other functions and expressions.
 It's often useful to have a more complex data structure to represent these nested groups of symbols in programs.
 We call this next level of representation a _syntax tree_.
 A syntax tree describes the nested relationships between different parts of a program.
-We call the program that generates a syntax tree from a token stream a _parser_.
+We call the program that generates a syntax tree a _parser_.

 Unlike inkfmt, where the token stream is the core data structure, most code formatters use an [abstract syntax tree](https://craftinginterpreters.com/representing-code.html#implementing-syntax-trees) as the core data structure.
 I knew this additional complexity was for good reason, especially for languages with richer syntax.
-The process of building inkfmt's MVP has been in part a process of discovering exactly why most pretty-printers operate on ASTs.
-Like many other problems in code formatting, better addressing edge cases requires more complexity.
+The process of building inkfmt's MVP has been in part a process of discovering exactly why most pretty-printers operate on ASTs and not tokens.
+Like many other problems in code formatting, _better addressing edge cases requires more complexity_.

 In the beginning, I opted to avoid writing a full parser and AST for inkfmt for a few reasons.

 1. **Potentially wasteful complexity.** Ink's current only parser exists in the [Ink interpreter](https://github.com/thesephist/ink), written in Go.
 I was set on writing inkfmt in Ink itself, which meant if I wanted an AST-based formatter, I'd at the very least have to port the AST implementation from Go to Ink.
+I wasn't sure what other use cases I would have for a self hosting Ink parser, so I wanted to reduce the amount of work I put on myself if possible.
 2. **Ink's grammar is very simple.** Ink's syntax is modeled after Lisp and JavaScript, but Ink uses very few concepts and special syntax to keep the language small.
 This means there's fewer syntax rules and edge cases to think about.
 I thought Ink's extreme simplicity would allow a full formatter to be written without having to construct a full syntax tree for a program.
 It turns out we can get really close, but not perfect, and it requires some clever hacks.
-3. **Prototyping speed.** I [prefer to get projects to a working state within a day of work](https://thesephist.com/posts/how-i-side-project/#start-when-the-motivations-high) if possible, and writing a full AST implementation in addition to the formatting algorithm and tokenizer would probably have pushed this MVP into weekend-project territory.
+3. **Prototyping speed.** I [prefer to get projects to a working state within a day of work](https://thesephist.com/posts/how-i-side-project/#start-when-the-motivations-high) if possible, and writing a full AST implementation in addition to the formatting algorithm and tokenizer would probably have pushed this MVP into two-days-or-more territory.
 I didn't want to make a longer bet on my motivation lasting than I had to.

 ### Constraints of running without the AST